Welcome to the Howitt's PE page

 We aspire for children to be physically active and adopt a positive mind-set, believing that anything can be achieved with determination and resilience in a safe and supportive environment.
 Children will flourish through a dynamic, varied and stimulating program of activities which is essential in supporting their physical, emotional, spiritual, social and moral development.

-PE at Howitt is taught by our teachers and specialist sports coach - Mr Otton.
+PE at Howitt is taught by our teachers and specialist sports coach from the AVSSP.
 EYFS and Key Stage 1 pupils focus on fundamental skills along with learning how to participate in games.
 Key Stage 2 pupils learn a range of indoor and outdoor sports aimed at developing and enhancing their skills and vocabulary.
 Through our PE lessons the hope is that the children will compete in sport outside of the school environment.

 Please click here to find information regarding our Sports Premium Funding.